Maayan Shalem visiting 7xJung Museum Berlin

-As part of the Netzwerk Israel Fellowship, funded by the EVZ Foundation, our fellow Maayan Shalem was able to complete an internship at the 7xJung Museum in Berlin, together with her partner Shaked Cohen.
-Both are members of the Tarbut Movement, a collective of artists and educators in Israel that promotes democratic education through art and dialogue.
+As part of the Netzwerk Israel Fellowship, funded by the EVZ Foundation, our fellow Maayan Shalem, together with her partner Shaked Cohen, was able to complete a multi-week internship at the 7xJung Museum in Berlin.
+Both are part of the artist and educator collective Tarbut Movement in Israel, which is committed to democratic education through art and dialogue.

 Education in times of crisis